JorelAli/CommandAPI/docssrc/src/commandtrees.md

 ### Reduce indentation with nested argument

-sometimes we will need such a CommandTree:
+Sometimes we will need such a `CommandTree`:

 <div class="multi-pre">